Research Interests & Experience

 International Relations & Political Science

 I completed my postgraduate education in multidisciplinary country studies, with a focus on the United Kingdom at MSc and the United States at PhD levels.
-Although British and American studies traditionally connote the study of literature, culture, geography, and history of the respective country, British Studies and American Studies pogroms at the Faculty of World Studies of University of Tehran, chiefly focused on the country’s politics, history, society, media, foreign policy, and its relations with Iran.
+Although British and American studies traditionally connote the study of the literature, culture, geography, and history of the respective country, British Studies and American Studies programs at the Faculty of World Studies of University of Tehran, chiefly focused on the country’s politics, history, society, media, foreign policy, and its relations with Iran.

 I also conducted studies on Islamophobia (initially for my graduate classes in British Cultural Studies and later for the Center for Strategic Research).
 These studies focused on Islamophobia and the representation of Muslims in the British media, and Islamophobia in Muslim societies.